Best phone carriers of 2024

 Reasons to avoid

-Mint has a family plan option, though you won't see escalating discounts as you add more lines.
+Mint offers family plans, though without the escalating discounts you get as you add more lines.
+(Parent company T-Mobile does this, for example.)
 Instead, every plan on the plan is subject to Mint's discounted rate for prepaying for service in advance.
-You're able to mix and match different plans for each line of data you have.
+You're able to mix and match different plans for each line of data you have — something T-Mobile doesn't offer its family plan customers.

-Mint's betting that you'll want to pay up front for its service, not just because of the lower rate but also because Mint wireless coverage is available via T-Mobile's network.
+Mint's betting that you'll want to stick with its service, not just for the lower monthly cost, but also because Mint wireless coverage is available via T-Mobile's network.
 So you should expect fast performance if T-Mobile's coverage is strong in your area.
 Mint says you'll get 5G or 4G coverage depending on which signal is stronger — assuming you've got a 5G-compatible phone, of course.
-(T-Mobile agreed to buy Mint Mobile in 2023, a deal that's still waiting for an OK from regulators.)

 Speaking of devices, Mint sells both iPhones and Android handsets, at a wide range of prices.
 You can also bring your current phone to Mint if you prefer.